Tim Scully

 Robert "Tim" Scully (born August 27, 1944) is an American computer engineer, best known in the psychedelic underground for his work in the production of LSD from 1966 to 1969, for which he was indicted in 1973 and convicted in 1974.
 His best known product, dubbed "Orange Sunshine", was considered the standard for quality LSD in 1969.
-He was featured in the documentary The Sunshine Makers.

 Early life

 Scully grew up in Pleasant Hill, which is across the Bay from San Francisco.
 In eighth grade, he won honorable mention in the 1958 Bay Area Science Fair for designing and building a small computer.
 During high school, he spent summers working at the Lawrence Berkeley Laboratory on physics problems.
 In his junior year of high school, Scully completed a small linear accelerator in the school science lab (he was trying to make gold atoms from mercury), which was pictured in a 1961 edition of the Oakland Tribune.
 Scully skipped his senior year of high school and went directly to U.C.
 Berkeley, majoring in mathematical physics.
 After two years at Berkeley, Scully took a leave of absence in 1964 because his services as an electronic design consultant were in high demand.
 During this period, he first took LSD on April 15, 1965.